oroinc/documentation/user/back-office/system/configuration/commerce/sales/contacts.rst

      If:

      .. image:: /user/img/system/config_commerce/sales/EnterManuallyAdmin.png
+        :alt: Selecting the Enter Manually option in the Available User Options section in the system configuration

      Then:

      .. image:: /user/img/system/config_commerce/sales/EnterManuallySalesRep.png
+        :alt: The related user contact configuration settings

      .. note:: You can choose to use multiple options by holding Ctrl when selecting the option.
 When all options are selected in **Available User Options**, the user will see them all in their configuration settings as well.

        If:

        .. image:: /user/img/system/config_commerce/sales/SelectMultipleOptions.png
+          :alt: Selecting all options in the Available User Options section in the system configuration

        Then:

        .. image:: /user/img/system/config_commerce/sales/AllOptionsSalesRep.png
+          :alt: The related user contact configuration settings

    .. warning:: Please note that Allow User Configuration options define *user* level settings only.

 5. In the **Guest Contact** text box, you may enter contact information that will be shown to non-authenticated visitors.

    .. image:: /user/img/system/config_commerce/sales/GuestContact.png
+      :alt: Guest contact details to be displayed to the guest users in the storefront

 6. Click **Save Settings**.